Denhonator/KHPCSpeedrunTools/README.md

 Download files from the repository (ex. click the green Code button and download the repository as zip)

 ## 1FM and 2FM mods
-Get LuaBackend here https://github.com/Topaz-Reality/LuaBackend/releases/ and place the LuaBackend.exe into those folders.
+Get LuaBackend here https://github.com/Topaz-Reality/LuaBackend/releases/ and place the LuaBackend.exe into those folders, next to config.ini and scripts folder.
 Then, launch it while the game is running.
 Read the corresponding readme for details.

 Pick and choose scripts to enable.
 Any .lua files under scripts folder will run.